 One more thing I’d like to mention is picnic ham.
 You will more than likely see this at the market from time to time.
 This is what they are.
 A picnic ham comes from the front leg not the rear.
 Call it the forearm of the pig if you will.
 While this is not truly a ham it will taste like ham because of the curing process.
 These picnics are smaller than other hams and tend to be a bit tougher than hams as the front legs of a pig do work harder than the rear.

 Alright already!
-It’s time to talk about getting a ham on the Big Green Egg!
+Let’s Smoke A Ham on the Big Green Egg!

-Now that you have your fully cooked city ham back at home it’s time to start talking about how to get that baby on the Egg and ready for the guests.
-Most grocery store city hams are pre cooked so we just need to reheat it, perhaps add just a touch more smoke and give it a simple low carb glaze to really make that ham a star.
+Now that you have your fully cooked city ham back at home it’s time to start talking about how to get that ham on the Big Green Egg and ready for the guests.
+Most grocery store city hams are pre cooked so we just need to reheat it, perhaps add just a touch more smoke and give it a simple glaze to really make that ham a star.
 Check the label and be sure your ham is indeed fully cooked.

 Let’s review the reheating steps and we can talk glaze in just a few minutes.
 We will be doing this ham with an indirect cooking method so get your Egg fired up and add a few wood chunks to your coals if you like.
 Any type woods will do so use your favorite.
 Peach, Pecan, Apple, Cherry, Oak.
 If you choose to go with Hickory use it sparingly.
 It can be a tad bit strong at times.
 Drop in the convEGGtor and get the Egg running 225°-250°F. If you need a quick refresher on getting your egg up and running take a look at the ” How to Lay a Fire and Control the Temp on your Big Green Egg” write up.